Parijat Kusum Chakma: Biography

-Parijat Kusum Chakma was born on 1946 in Rangamati.
+Parijat Kusum Chakma was born in 1946 in Rangamati.
 He graduated in 1969.
 He was a teacher of Shah High School and Rupkari High School.
 He was the headmaster of Kachalong High School too.

-Chakma was elected as a member of Rangamati Hill District Council in 1989.
+Parijat was elected as a member of Rangamati Hill District Council in 1989.
 He was elected as a chairman of Rangamati Hill District Council in 1992.
 He was elected as a member of the Jatiya Sangsad from Rangamati in the Sixth General Election of Bangladesh.

-Chakma died on 28 March 1998 at the age of 51.
+Parijat died on 28 March 1998 at the age of 51.